TobitSoftware/chayns-components/src/react-chayns-openingtimes/README.md

 import { OpeningTimes } from 'chayns-components';
 ```

-You can use the gallery like this:
+You can use the OpeningTimes like this:
 ```jsx harmony
 <OpeningTimes
     times={[